Here are the 10 Senate Republicans who are backing the bipartisan gun bill

 Cassidy said he was open to discussion on gun reform legislation in the aftermath of the Uvalde school massacre.

-Among the initial group of nine lawmakers, Cassidy suggested that “red-flag” laws and expanded background checks were not the right solutions to the problem.
+Among the initial group of nine lawmakers, Cassidy suggested that “red-flag” laws and expanded background checks were not the right solution to the problem.

 “Senator Cassidy will always be an advocate for law-abiding citizens’ Second Amendment rights,” Cassidy’s spokesperson Ty Bofferding said in a statement to the Daily Advertiser last month.